 Set up the portal

-It is also possible to provide a Logo that will be displayed in email notifications sent from the system and on web pages sent from the system.
+It's also possible to provide a Logo that is displayed in email notifications and web pages sent from the system.
 The logo should be a png file with a maximum size of 150 x 50 pixels on a transparent background.

 For more information about Public Peering, see ExpressRoute circuits and routing domains.

 If you run into any problems, we're here to help.
 To get assistance or support for your product issue, please open a support ticket.